lcardsvr/Home_Sales/README.md

 |      2017|    292676.79|

-### - A query is written that returns the average price of a home with three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet for each year built rounded to two decimal places
+### Query that returns the average price of a home with three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet for each year built rounded to two decimal places

 SELECT date_built, round(avg (price),2)
 AS Average_Price